Dorian8013/algo/docs/deploy-from-ansible.md

 - server - IP address of your server (or "localhost" if deploying to the local machine)
 - endpoint - public IP address of the server you're installing on
 - ssh_user - name of the SSH user you will use to install on the machine (passwordless login required).
 If `server=localhost`, this isn't required.
-- ca_password - Password for the private CA key

 Note that by default, the iptables rules on your existing server will be overwritten.
 If you don't want to overwrite the iptables rules, you can use the `--skip-tags iptables` flag.